-Not only for a good cause, sea turtle conservation efforts, it’s a feel-good event with its invigorating run (or walk) in the hard packed sand at low tide, just after day’s dawn at the beautiful seaside setting of Amelia Island.
+Not only for a good cause, sea turtle conservation efforts, it’s a feel-good event with its invigorating run (or walk) in the hard packed sand at low tide at the beautiful seaside setting of Amelia Island.
 This is a wonderful, family-friendly outing, and it’s just plain fun!

 The Turtle Trot is a timed 5K race, organized by Amelia Island Runners.
 This year the event will utilize disposable Champion Chips worn on running shoes that don’t need to be returned after the race (the chip is in the race packet all participants receive).

 Folks can pre-register online for the 2012 Amelia Island Turtle Trot until September 1, 2012 (cost $20).
 You can still register on race day at Main Beach Park between 6:30 am and 7:15 am for $25.
-You get a bunch for your donation — healthy exercise, a really cool T-shirt with sea turtle artwork by local artist Sandra Baker-Hinton (be sure to pre-register online to be guaranteed the T-shirt).
+Participants get a bunch for their donation — exercise, a really cool T-shirt with sea turtle artwork by local artist Sandra Baker-Hinton (be sure to pre-register online to be guaranteed the T-shirt).
 Plus, the first 500 finishers of the 5K also get a blue coffee mug this year!
-See more information about the Turtle Trot and online registration with a credit card at www.AmeliaIslandRunners.com.
+See more information about the Turtle Trot and online registration at Amelia Island Runners.

 After the 5K competition and walk is a kid-friendly challenge, so this is a family event well worth attending.
 After the kids cheer on parents, they get their turn to participate in either a half mile or one mile “Kid’s Fun Run,” that begins at 8:30 a.m.
 The donation for the Kid’s Run is $10 per child.
 Kids’ run registration on race day will continue to around 8:15 a.m.
 (Youth runners who are pre-registered will get a t-shirt plus all finishers earn a ribbon.)